MIbnEKhalid/UnilibWebApp/README.md

 ## License

 This project is licensed under the WTFPL - see the [LICENSE](LICENSE) file for details.

+**NOTE:** Only The Source Code Of This Website Is Covered Under The [WTFP LICENSE](https://choosealicense.com/licenses/wtfpl/).
+The Project Documentation, Some Images, Blog Posts, And Other Content Are NOT Covered Under This License And Remain The Intellectual Property Of The Author.

 ## Contact

-For questions or contributions, please contact Muhammad Bin Khalid at [mbktechstudio.com/Support](https://mbktechstudio.com/Support/?Project=.MIbnEKhalid.github.io), [support@mbktechstudio.com](mailto:support@mbktechstudio.com) or [chmuhammadbinkhalid28.com](mailto:chmuhammadbinkhalid28.com).
+For questions or contributions, please contact Muhammad Bin Khalid at [mbktechstudio.com/Support](https://mbktechstudio.com/Support/?Project=UnilibMIbnEKhalid), [support@mbktechstudio.com](mailto:support@mbktechstudio.com) or [chmuhammadbinkhalid28.com](mailto:chmuhammadbinkhalid28.com).